kineticstoolkit/kineticstoolkit_doc/html/_sources/dev_installing_from_github.md

 1. Clone the git repository: `git clone https://github.com/felixchenier/kineticstoolkit.git kineticstoolkit`

-2. Add the `kineticstoolkit` folder to your PYTHON_PATH according to your favourite IDE and python installation.
+2. Add the `kineticstoolkit` folder to your `PYTHONPATH` according to your favourite IDE and python installation.

 ## To modify Kinetics Toolkit's code